Vientiane–Vũng Áng railway: History

 Even before the feasibility study was completed, in April 2017, the governments of Laos and Vietnam signed a letter of intent to build the railroad.
 The act took place during the visit of the Vietnamese Prime Minister Nguyễn Xuân Phúc to Laos.
 The financing of the railway line is not yet clear.
 It is part of a 2030 framework agreement between the two states, which includes the construction of the Vientiane–Hanoi expressway.
 This highway is supposed to connect the capitals of both countries.

 For the 103 km section from Vũng Áng Port to Mụ Giạ via Tân Ấp railway station, it will be implemented by the end of 2030 according to Vietnamese Sources.

+At the Lao–Vietnam Investment Promotion Conference 2025 in Vientiane on December 3, 2025, officials announced that construction on the Lao section is scheduled to begin in 2026.
+It was also announced that Vietnam was conducting economic evaluations and initial design work, with its construction phase set to start in 2027.
+The railway is aimed to be completed and operational by 2030.

+On March 31, 2026, a Concession Agreement was signed for the construction of Section 1 from Thakhek to Mụ Giạ that will cover a distance of 147 km.
+This is considered by Laos to be an important step that is supposed to lead to the start of concrete construction in the future.

 The Laos–Vietnam railway is part of a project of the Government of Laos that plans to build six new railroads to provide landlocked countries with better access to world trade.
 In particular, better links will be established with the member states of the Association of Southeast Asian Nations (ASEAN).